dotCMS/dotcms-php-sdk/README.md

 ### Working with Navigation Items

-The `NavigationItem` class extends `AbstractModel` and provides array access to its properties:
+The `NavigationItem` class provides array access to its properties:

 ```php
 // Check if the navigation item is a folder